RhuanLucass/oficina/README.md

 All images used in this project are for illustrative purposes and were sourced from the internet.
 They are used solely as examples to represent the services offered by the workshop.

+## No PHP

+Development of a branch without PHP was undertaken to provide an alternative version of the project suitable for deployment on GitHub Pages.
+This approach facilitates the project's demonstration and sharing by removing server-side dependencies, ensuring a smooth display and interaction with the website for users viewing it through the GitHub Pages platform.
+This branch aims to offer a seamless browsing experience without the need for a server environment, allowing broader accessibility and easy sharing of the project's functionalities and design.

 ## How to use

 - Access the page link on github: [Automotive Workshop](https://rhuanlucass.github.io/oficina/)